-My husband and I are both group fitness instructors and have always been very physically active, yet we had forgotten how beneficial a simple walk each day can be!
+My husband and I have always been very physically active, yet we had forgotten how beneficial a simple walk each day can be!
 Since returning to the UK winter I am pleased to say that almost every day I have maintained this new habit.
 I’ll admit that I am a fair weather girl, but wearing my wellies and layers of warm clothing and the right attitude I can still enjoy a lovely walk on an icy cold day.
 While I prefer walking in the warm Oz sunshine along the seafront, a bright, clear day in Kent with air that is so icy you can see your breath, can still be a beautiful thing.

 Walking is what your body is ergonomically designed to do and has benefits beyond the merely physical.
 Many people walk as much for mental and spiritual wellbeing as for fitness.

 When you walk at a pace that raises your heart rate it makes your brain release endorphins – these are your body’s natural happy chemicals.
 Walking outdoors enables you to get away from stressors, to clear your head and it enhances your creativity.
 Taking the time to go outdoors each day for a 20 minute walk enables you to get out of a stressful environment, breathe in fresh air, and feel your body move – all great ways to achieve natural stress-relief.